Shuttle/shuttle-esb/sample-dependencyinjection.md

 > Install the `Shuttle.Core.Ninject` nuget package.

-This will add the [Ninject](http://www.ninject.org/) implementation of the [component container](http://shuttle.github.io/shuttle-core/overview-container/) interfaces.
+This will provide access to the Ninject implementation.

 > Add a reference to the `Shuttle.DependencyInjection.Messages` project.